amcquistan/java-try-with-resources/How To Write Better Java with Try-With-Resources.md

 MyBufferedReader closing ...
 ```

-Ok, proof enough that the resources are closed right, afterall, you see me explicitly doing this in the finally block.
+Ok, proof enough that the resources are closed, afterall, you see me explicitly doing this in the finally block.
 Lets take a look at the try-with-resources version of this same method.

 ```